 In the area of programmes, a CEST Certificate III in Welding and Fabrication was reintroduced after a 6 years interval due to a growing demand from industry for this skill and the College of Business, Hospitality and Tourism Studies produced its first batch of Ba graduates of the Post Graduate Diploma in Accounting.

-Research at Fiji National University has been supported and encouraged from early days with clear evidence of a steady growth in research outcomes and achievements.
+encouraged from early days with clear evidence of a steady growth in research outcomes and achievements.
 Journal paper publications increased from 69 in 2015 to 138 in 2018.